NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Also, add the chunk options:

 ```
-fig.cap="A rule graph showing the different steps of the bioinformatic analysis that is included in the Snakemake workflow."
+fig.cap = "A rule graph showing the different steps of the bioinformatic analysis that is included in the Snakemake workflow."
 ```

 and:

 ```
-out.height="11cm"
+out.height = "11cm"
 ```

 * Knit and check the results.

-When knitting to a PDF the rendering process will make use of LaTeX.
+When knitting to a PDF, the rendering process will make use of LaTeX.
 In the last part we will see how we can add LaTeX commands directly in the R Markdown document to further customize the look.

 * See the section on Reproducibility in the PDF.
 Notice that the R code output giving information about the R session is a bit big?
 We can fix this by adding the LaTeX commands `\footnotesize` and `\normalsize` before and after this part, i.e.: